Understanding Counting Mechanisms in Large Language and Vision-Language Models: Causal Evidence of Counting Mechanism

 \subsection{Shortcut Behavior on Separators}

 Our analyses indicate that both element and separator tokens carry meaningful numerical information.
-To explore this further, we use CountScope to examine the embeddings.
+To explore this further, we use CountScope to examine the embeddings of separators.
 Figure~\ref{fig:latentcount_shortcut} shows that separators alone contain sufficient information about their position in the list.
-Surprisingly, as compared to Figure~\ref{fig:latentcount_peritem}, we find that separators provide even more predictive signals than the elements, particularly in polytypic settings, or in monotypic settings with higher numbers (e.g., 8).
+Surprisingly, as compared to Figure~\ref{fig:latentcount_peritem}, we find that separators provide even more predictive signals than the elements, particularly in polytypic settings or in monotypic settings with higher numbers.
 Additionally, we observe that the first separator carries information about the first position, while subsequent separators encode information about the next position (e.g., the third comma reflects the number 4, not 3).

-To further assess the model’s reliance on separators over elements, we investigate how the model’s final response changes when the information carried by separators conflicts with that of the elements.
+To further test the model’s reliance on separators over elements, we assess how the model’s final response changes when the information carried by separators conflicts with that of the elements.
 For this purpose, we patch all separator tokens in the context with the activation of the first separator in the list.
 Interestingly, we observe a significant performance drop of $0.75 \pm 0.39$ and $0.97 \pm 0.05$ for monotypic and polytypic settings, respectively, as measured against the ground truth number.
 This result indicates that the model’s output follows the pattern implied by the patched separators rather than the actual items, suggesting that the model heavily relies on separators as structural shortcuts for counting.
+Appendix~\ref{sec:app_behavioral} includes a behavioral analysis of counting failures due to disordered usage of separators.